dudil/elv8-hfi/content/blog/the-key-for-successful-agile-development.md

 ---
 title: "The Key for Successful Agile Development"
-description: "Do you feel agile is sometimes... well, not agile?
-Read through to learn some tricks that will guarantee to help you to boost your productivity!"
+description: "Do you feel Agile is sometimes not exactly Agile?
+Read through to learn the key to your productivity boost!"
 date: 2018-02-15
 image: ""
 featured: "fsc2upvtiybu85plnwch.jpg"